grosser/parallel_tests/Readme.md

           steps - number of cucumber steps
           default - runtime or filesize
-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Guarantees that all matching files run in the same process.
-    -i, --isolate                    Isolates files matching the pattern given with --single(-s) option into separate tests' group.
-Only matched files run in the specified groups.
-    -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber
+    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber